-What does this mean for our careers?
+What does this mean for our work lives?
 According to McKinsey, up to about 45% of the activities individuals are paid to perform could already be automated with today’s technology — these activities represent almost $2 trillion in annual wages.
 This means you could potentially already be automating your rote tasks, allowing yourself more time to use skills like emotional intelligence, problem-solving, and creative and critical thinking.

 Becoming a Creature of Habit

 To help make continuous learning a regular part of your day, start by creating a learning habit.
 When we establish a habit, we make that behavior automatic, which will increase the chances of completing that activity each day.
 How many times have you set out to exercise more or floss your teeth and failed?
-Until these activities become habits, it’s hard to consistently adopt a new behavior.
+Until these activities become habits, it’s hard to adopt a new behavior consistently.
 The good news is that our lives are full of habits, both good and bad.
 Our brains like habits because they allow us to conserve energy by using less conscious thought.

 Three Steps to Creating a Learning Habit

-Researchers estimate that 40-50% of our daily activities are habitual, from brushing our teeth to ordering lunch or having an afternoon snack.
+Researchers estimate that between 40-50% of our daily activities are habitual, from brushing our teeth to ordering lunch or having an afternoon snack.
 Habits can be powerful allies in achieving our goals if we know how to leverage them — and we’re here to teach you how to do just that.

 Step 1: Utilize the Habit Loop

-Understanding the habit loop is the key to creating a new habit.
+Understanding the habit loop is the key to the creation of a new habit.
 It starts with a cue, followed by a craving for a reward.
 This tells your brain to perform the behavior or habit.
 When you have a reward as part of your habit loop, your brain will begin to crave that activity.
 To help you better visualize this, think about the process of training a puppy.
 Offering a treat to a puppy is a guaranteed way to attain his undivided attention.
-When the puppy sits and consequently receives a treat, he begins to connect the two out of habit.
+When a puppy sits and consequently receives a treat, he begins to connect the two out of habit.
 Eventually, the puppy will begin to sit, even when you have no treat to offer (most of the time).
 This is an example of watching the habit loop in action.

-As we establish our learning habit it’s important to give ourselves a reward.
+As we establish our learning habit, it’s important to give ourselves a reward.
 This could be as simple as a piece of chocolate or taking a short break to chat with a coworker.
 How you reward yourself isn’t important, just make sure that you take the time for positive reinforcement, whatever that means to you.
 Once your habit is well established you’ll no longer need the treat; the learning will become the reward.